ProfessorShroom/professorshroom.github.io/_projects/LIN_Decoder.md

 comments: true
 ---

-This project is currently a WIP.
+This project is currently a WIP and on hold as I've run into a roadblock.

 I was watching one of my favourite YouTubers, [M539 Restorations](https://www.youtube.com/channel/UCLLpxcworT8275nBXODXyqw), and noticed in one of his E92 M3 videos that the rear view mirror had a completely pointless yet very cool feature of a compass.